p-brane/sky130-apd-workshop/README.md

 ### Start openLANE

-The flowing sequence is the is used to run an interactive OpenLANE flow to synthesis the picorv32a design.
+The following sequence was used to run an interactive OpenLANE flow to synthesis the picorv32a design.

 ```
 cd ~/Desktop/work/tools/openlane_working_dir/openlane